couchbaselabs/sdk-rfcs/rfc/0055-serializers-transcoders.md

 The contentAs method takes a Scala implicit parameter, a `JsonSerializer[T]` (technically a Type Trait).
 The 'implicit' part means the compiler is asked to find a `JsonSerializer[JsonObject]`, in various scopes.
 There's a number of these `JsonSerializable[T]` provided out of the box, providing support for several popular JSON libraries, plus Strings and byte arrays.
 For instance, a `JsonSerializer[io.circe.Json]` would use the Circe library to turn a byte array to and from the `io.circe.Json` type.
 The user is also free to add their own to support e.g. another JSON library.

 That compiler-discovered `JsonSerializer` is then provided to the Transcoder previously specified in the GetOptions block, if a) it's a `JsonTranscoder` (the only one that can accept a `JsonSerializer`) and b) the app didn't specify a serializer for the transcoder already.
-This is the only real change from the RFC - instead of the app having to choose and specify a serializer, it’s compiler provided.
+This is the only real change from the RFC - instead of the app having to choose and specify a serializer, it's compiler provided.

 #### Other examples: